sahilIT2020/docs-3.0.1/source/integration/google.md

-# Using SAML To Get SSO With Google Apps
+# SSO with Google Apps

-Google Apps will work as a Service Provider (SP) and we need to "introduce" Gluu Server with Google Apps as Gluu Server so that it can work as an Identity Provider (IDP).
+Google Apps supports SAML.
+This document will explain how to configure Google Apps to use the Gluu Server for single sign-on (SSO).

-NOTE: It is highly recommended to use Google staging apps setup before Google production migration.
-If you have any question or confusion, please feel free to let us know.
+!!!
+Note

-We need to configure Google Apps and Gluu Server so that both parties can talk to each other.
+    It is highly recommended to use Google staging apps setup before Google production migration.

-## Configuring Google Apps With Google Dashboard:
+## Configuring Google Apps

 * Login to dashboard.